oracle/python-cx_Oracle/README.txt

     python setup.py build
     python setup.py install

-This module has been built with Oracle 10g, 11g and 12c on Linux and Windows.
-Others have reported success with other platforms such as Mac OS X.
+This module has been built with Oracle client 11.1, 12.1 and 12.2 on Linux and Windows.
+Others have reported success with other platforms such as macOS.

 See BUILD.txt for additional information.